• Blog

 Three employees at a desk discussing a project and smiling

-For employees to be authentically engaged, they must be aligned with your company’s core values.
-If your organization works in a space that your employees find unnecessary or morally objectionable, it’ll be pretty hard to get engagement out of them, no matter how hard you try.
+For employees to be authentically engaged, they must be aligned with your company's core values.
+If your organization works in a space your employees find unnecessary or objectionable, it'll be hard to get engagement out of them, no matter how hard you try.

 2. Audit your company culture

-Now’s the time to take a good hard look at your company culture.
-While company culture often springs from core values, as organizations grow, the culture can take on a life of its own — for better or for worse.
+Now's the time to examine your company culture.
+While it often springs from core values, as organizations grow, the culture can take on a life of its own—for better or worse.

-To identify the root causes of disengaged employees, start by undertaking a company culture audit to understand your strengths and weaknesses.
+To identify the root causes of disengaged employees, launch a company culture audit to understand your strengths and weaknesses.
 Ask employee engagement survey questions like:

 • Do employees feel supported at work?

-• Do managers show trust in employees and give them autonomy?
+• Do managers show trust in employees and provide them with autonomy?

 • How are employee mistakes and errors of judgment handled?